Tiya Miles: All That She Carried

 Earlier in the day, Het Scheepvaartmuseum will organize a conference where researchers and museum professionals from the United States and the Netherlands will present recent work that investigates how to look at and present history, especially when dealing with interwoven and even painful histories and legacies.
 You can read more about the conference proceedings on the museum’s website.

 Tiya Miles is the Michael Garvey Professor of History and Radcliffe Alumnae Professor at Harvard University and a recipient of the MacArthur ‘Genius Grant’.
-She is both an historian and creative writer whose work explores the intersections of African American, Native American and women’s histories in the context of place.
+She is both a historian and creative writer whose work explores the intersections of African American, Native American and women’s histories in the context of place.

 If you like our past program, take a look at our upcoming speakers.